MEET DAN GANLEY

-Meet Dee Ganley CPDT-KSA, CBCC-KA, CABC , CGC Evaluator plus CCAP 2
+CPDT-KSA, CBCC-KA, CABC, CGC Evaluator plus CCAP 2

-I like to think I am one of those people who find joy and solace being with dogs.
-I am happiest in their company and proud to have earned their trust.
-I have experienced the deeply civilized “conversations” that happen between well trained dogs and their handlers.
-I know that I am a better person – more just, more open-minded, much kinder and certainly happier – because of the friendship of my four-footed friends.
+Dee Ganley is one of those people who find joy and solace being with dogs.
+She is happiest in their company and proud to have earned their trust.
+She has experienced the deeply civilized “conversations” that happen between well trained dogs and their handlers.
+She knows she is a better person – more just, more open-minded, much kinder and certainly happier – because of the friendship of her four-footed friends.

 Dee’s approach to all behavioral problems is to help handlers identify how to apply (or, if needed withhold) their dog’s reinforcements so the dog learns self-control.
 This is done through management, and training programs that shape good choices & prevent bad choices.